 The Reason We Needed A Grade 1 Spelling Workbook

 It was time to buckle down and add spelling to my 6 year olds homeschooling day.
 So I found some weekly spelling lists from the internet and thought we were all set.
 But now what?
 Give a list to my Grade 1 student and ask her to look at it and learn it?
 Hmm.
 If she was older that would no doubt be the easiest low fuss way, but at 6, I might as well be telling my 6 year old to sit quietly for a few minutes and do nothing, which would go something more like “Ok I’m looking at the paper…I wonder how deep I can poke this pencil into the eraser…oh look a shiny object!”
 You get the idea.

-So I would sit with her, and try to help her learn the spellings, try to show her the sounds each part of a word made, sounding it out, etc. But, I just felt like I needed a better way.
+So I would sit with her, and try to help her learn the spellings, try to show her the sounds each part of a word made, sounding it out, etc. But, it felt more like it was my school work.
+I needed something she could do more independently of me.
+I needed a better way.